herndont/data-structures/challengeReadme/linkedList.md

 # Linked List

     This challenge is for the creation of a linked list.
 Up until this point we have been using arrays for everything and now this challenge will utilize the list formatting.
-The user must be able to add node and navigate through the list.
+The user must be able to add nodes and navigate through the list.

 ### Challenge